FRRouting/frr/doc/user/pim.rst

    a value smaller than 60 seconds be aware that this can and will affect convergence at scale.

-.. clicmd:: ip pim keep-alive-timer (31-60000)
+.. clicmd:: ip pim keep-alive-timer (1-65535)

-   Modify the time out value for a S,G flow from 31-60000 seconds.
-31 seconds is chosen for a lower bound because some hardware platforms cannot see data flowing in better than 30 second chunks.
+   Modify the time out value for a S,G flow from 1-60000 seconds.
+If choosing a value below 31 seconds be aware that some hardware platforms cannot see data flowing in better than 30 second chunks.
 This command is vrf aware, to configure for a vrf, enter the vrf submode.

-.. clicmd:: ip pim packets (1-100)
+.. clicmd:: ip pim packets (1-255)

    When processing packets from a neighbor process the number of packets incoming at one time before moving on to the next task.
 The default value is